wordbit/wordbit/content/posts/2021-07-31-a-sick-summer.markdown

 <!--more-->

-It's true that summers aren't what they used to be.
+It's true that summers aren't what they used to be - and I'm not talking just about climate change.

 I guess I could go on about how you can't even book a campsite in the second-largest country in the world because they get reserved in seconds by bots or how they always close lower-mainland lakes on summer weekends due to overcrowding.